Chernobog and Belobog: As pseudo-deities

 On the other hand, many researchers considered Chernobog merely a personification of bad luck, some mistake by Helmold or a pseudo deity in general.
 Andrzej Szyjewski considered Chernobog only a pejorative epithet for the devil, Stanisław Urbańczyk said:

-It is likely that Helmold heard something about the Slavs' belief in malevolent spirits, in personified fate, and combined it with Christian depictions, which, by the way, may have already permeated among the Slavs.
-This, in my opinion, is the kernel of his story; the connections with the Iranians must be abandoned in this case, because the basis is too fragile.
-The Slavic name for evil spirits were the words bies and czart; glaringly different from Chernobog.

 His view was supported by Jerzy Strzelczyk.
 Chernobog was also supposed to be the personification of bad luck according to Martin Pitro and Petr Vokáč and Stanisław Rosik.

-Aleksander Brückner negated the existence of Chernobog (and Belobog) in Slavic religion and claimed that Chernobog was created under the influence of Christianity, including medieval depictions of the devil as a black demon, and compared him to the alleged Prussian god Pikulas, which ultimately derives from the Polish word piekło "hell".
+Aleksander Brückner negated the existence of Chernobog (and Belobog) in Slavic religion and claimed that Chernobog was created under the influence of Christianity, including medieval depictions of the devil as a black demon, and compared him to the Prussian god Pikulas, which ultimately derives from the Polish word piekło "hell".
 The view was supported by e.g. Henryk Łowmiański.